 The name of the game is performance development, and that’s what employees of the modern workforce truly crave.
 It’s what attracts them to a new job, and it’s what keeps them around beyond the honeymoon period.
 Gallup discovered that the number-one reason people change jobs today is “career growth opportunities,” and this growth is directly related to the way a manager leads and coaches their team to reach their potential.

-By actively encouraging employees to grow, coaching helps build a loyal, productive, and focused work environment.
+By actively encouraging employees to grow, a coaching leader helps build a loyal, productive, and focused team.

 3. Offer trust by default: In sports, if a coach doesn’t trust a player, they’ll never leave the bench.
 And if the player doesn’t trust the coach or their system, they won’t perform.
 It’s a difficult cycle to escape, but breaking it is crucial.
 Coaching is all about building a relationship between the leader and employee, and trust is the basis of every successful relationship.

 Try this: Rather than approaching a tough situation like poor performance with a disciplinary mindset, approach it with a coaching style.
 Sit down, hear their side of the story and try to understand what happened.
 They may have misunderstood the request, which led to the breakdown and loss of trust.
 Open, vulnerable discussions help you both re-establish trust, re-open your lines of communication, and develop a stronger foundation going forward.

 4. Play professional matchmaker: a successful team is greater than the sum of its parts, and a successful coach knows how to partner up individual employees who complement each other’s skills and can learn from one another’s weaknesses, strengths, and goals.

 Try this: If you’re building an app, you don’t need a room full of designers.
 You need designers, strategists, developers, testers, writers, etc. Know who to pair and when to pair them, then empower them to reach new heights – individually and collectively.